tjd1234/cmpt120fall2022/index.md

 ## Exam Period: Wed Dec 7 to Mon December 19

-The day and time of the CMPT 120 final exam will be announced part way through the semester.
+The day and time of the CMPT 120 final exam will be announced by the university part way through the semester.